Searching for

 Kathryn Holliday

 is an architectural historian whose research and teaching focus on the built environment in American cities.
 She studied architecture, art history, and environmental studies at Williams College and the University of Texas at Austin and she brings this interdisciplinary approach to the classroom and to her writing.
-She is Professor of Architecture and Director of the Dillon Center for Texas Architecture at the University of Texas at Arlington.
+Upon receiving the 2020 Research Prize, she was Professor of Architecture and Director of the Dillon Center for Texas Architecture at the University of Texas at Arlington.
+In fall 2023, she became the Randall J. Biallas Professor of Historic Preservation and American Architectural History Professor of Landscape Architecture at the University of Illinois Urbana-Champaign.
 Her most recent book is the collection The Open-Ended City: David Dillon on Texas Architecture (2019) and she is at work on a Telephone City, exploring design, infrastructure, and the history of telephone buildings.

 Terms of Use